ngpaladi/nupax-qual-wiki/Nuclear/Deep Inelastic Scattering.md

-Scattering an incident particle off a proton
+Scattering an incident particle off a proton and it fully breaks apart